 Fax: (716) 878-6033

-For student currently enrolled at Buffalo State, an acceptable application to the department includes evidence that the above requirements have been met and a description of relevant experiences.
-In addition, a writing sample regarding the applicant’s experiences that have helped solidify plans to pursue teaching is required.
+For student currently enrolled at Buffalo State, an acceptable application to the department includes evidence that the above requirements have been met.
+A description of relevant experiences and a writing sample regarding the applicant’s experiences that have helped solidify plans to pursue teaching is required.
 Applications to ECE are available in Bacon 302.
 Acceptance into the department enables students to proceed through the curricular courses of their selected major.